Architecture Overview

 dugite-node | Main binary, config, topology, pipelined chain sync loop, Mithril import, block forging |

-dugite-monitor | Terminal monitoring dashboard (ratatui-based, real-time metrics via Prometheus polling) |
+dugite-monitor | Terminal monitoring dashboard (ratatui-based, real-time metrics via Prometheus polling) — standalone binary with no internal crate dependencies |

-dugite-config | Interactive TUI configuration editor with tree navigation, inline editing, type validation, and diff view |
+dugite-config | Interactive TUI configuration editor with tree navigation, inline editing, type validation, and diff view (depends on dugite-node for the config/runtime types it edits) |

 Crate Dependency Graph